j3r1ch0/Octavia/README.md

 # Octavia.py
 <b><i>A Python alternative to Dirbuster</i><br></b>
 Octavia is a Python alternative to Dirbuster.
-With Octavia you can find, in a simple way, hidden directories of a target website.
+With Octavia you can find, in a simple way, hidden directories and files of a target website.
 Octavia will catch an http response by the target website for each directory in a wordlist. <br>
 <b>Features:</b><br>
 -Developed in Python 2.7<br>
 -Terminal based<br>